 Michigan workers’ comp lawyer discusses litigation timeline and why it can take so long to resolve a disputed case.

-In Michigan, if your case is not in litigation, the best thing you can do to check your workers’ comp claim status is to call the adjuster directly.
+In Michigan, if your case is not in litigation, the best thing you can do to check the status of your workers’ comp claim is to call the adjuster directly.
 Our experience shows they are not always responsive and a telephone call to a supervisor might be needed.
 We recommend calling a lawyer should the insurance fail to pay workers’ comp benefits within 30 or more days.